Experience Penn State Behrend's history by jumping to the following points on this timeline.

 The Research and Economic Development Center (REDC) opens for student classes, research, and studies.
-The facility houses the Sam and Irene Black School of Business and the School of Engineering.
+The facility houses the Black School of Business and the School of Engineering.

 Student enrollment at Penn State Behrend tops 4,000 for the first time.
 This is the largest incoming class in the history of the college.

 An associate degree in nursing is announced.
 Classes will begin in fall 2007.